Mark Rocco: Tag team and feud with Kendo Nagasaki

 Another televised confrontation between Rocco and Yamada would come in 1987, on opposite sides of a tag match.
 Yamada and his tag partner in Britain, "Ironfist" Clive Myers had challenged legendary masked wrestler Kendo Nagasaki to a tag team match and, having a shared rival in Yamada, Rocco volunteered.
 Nagasaki and Rocco defeated Yamada and Myers in the main event of a TV taping at the Fairfield Hall Croydon.

 Following this match, Nagasaki and Rocco would continue to team until a year later at another televised Croydon tag match, where the team collapsed in spectacular fashion while facing Myers and Dave Taylor.
 Taylor was attempting, mid-match, to unmask Nagasaki and had nearly succeeded when Rocco intervened.
 Rocco attempted to pull the mask back down, but Taylor forearm-smashed Rocco, causing the mask to come off in his hands.
 As Taylor and Myers celebrated, Nagasaki fled to the dressing room and returned with another mask.
 Nagasaki's manager George Gillette blamed Rocco for the unmasking, igniting a major feud that would run on into the early 1990s.

 Tours of mainland Europe

 In June 1988, he teamed with Dave Finlay losing to Mile Zrno & Tony St. Clair in a match to crown the first CWA World Tag Team Champions in Linz, Austria.

 Rocco also wrestled in France for Roger Delaporte's Fédération Française de Catch Professionnel going back to the late 1970s.
-One of his last World Heavy Middleweight title defences, against Danny Boy Collins in Paris, France in 1991, was aired on Eurosport's New Catch programme, with Williams providing English commentary.
+One of his World Heavy Middleweight title defences, against Danny Boy Collins in Paris, France in 1988, was aired on French national TV station TF1's New Catch programme.
+This was later rescreened in 1991 on Eurosport, with Williams providing English commentary.